simonvomeyser/simple-web-dev/resources/markdown/design-in-the-cloud.md

 Our developer guild has a unique way of looking at workflows, and we tend to get itchy a little faster when we see constant repetition.

-Some designers or product managers often don't see these kind of problems so why don't we add our perspective in the next team meeting or retrospective.
+Some designers or product managers often don't see this kind of problems so why don't we add our perspective in the next team meeting or retrospective.
 Just suggest a cloud based design and review workflow.

 No matter which cloud design tool your team decides to use - you will most definitely create a better workflow and have more time for what really matters: Creating an awesome product. :)